Pickleball court etiquette beyond open play

 The harder question is what to do when your partner makes a call you disagree with.
 The rule, and the etiquette, line up cleanly here.

-- If your partner calls it in and you saw it out, you cannot overrule.
+- If your partner calls it in and you saw it out, you can't overrule.
 The "in" call stands.
 Play continues.

-This sounds severe, but in practice it builds trust.
-Opponents notice when you correct your own side, and they extend the same courtesy back.
-If you are working toward your first event, my tournament prep guide has more on the small habits that travel well.
+That feels strict written down, but it makes matches smoother in practice.
+Opponents notice when a team corrects their own side, and the courtesy tends to come back.
+If you're working toward your first event, the tournament prep guide has more on the small habits that travel well.

 Arriving on time and warming up